The Good Food Institute: Deep Dive

 Supporting AP R&D

 According to GFI, it engaged in policy efforts, including lobbying, in 2021 and 2022 to encourage the establishment of an interagency working group that would coordinate and support AP R&D throughout the federal US government.
-The US House Appropriations Commerce, Justice, Science and Related Agencies Subcommittee has subsequently called for such a group.
-If passed in FY2023, this could streamline research and help establish APs as a US research priority.
+The US House Appropriations Commerce, Justice, Science and Related Agencies Subcommittee directed the White House's Office of Science and Technology Policy (OSTP) to establish this interagency working group in its FY23 report.
+In late 2023, the committee gave OSTP the same direction again in FY24 appropriations, signaling to the White House the strength of Congress' will.
+If passed, this could streamline research and help establish APs as a US research priority.

 Securing public funding for AP R&D

-GFI has good working relationships with partners across the executive and legislative branches, which probably increases the likelihood of its success.
-We also note that GFI’s former Chief of Staff now works as the Chief of Staff of the United States Department of Agriculture’s (USDA) Research, Education, and Economics mission area.
+In the US, GFI has good working relationships with partners across the executive and legislative branches, which probably increases the likelihood of its success.
+We also note that GFI’s former Chief of Staff now works as the Deputy Under Secretary for the United States Department of Agriculture’s (USDA) Research, Education, and Economics mission area, which includes the Office of the Chief Scientist and key USDA research funding agencies.

 Ensuring a path to market for APs

 Policymakers in various countries have introduced bills restricting AP producers from labeling their products with meat and dairy terms, protecting the interests of livestock producers and potentially reducing APs’ competitiveness.
-GFI said its work at the legislative, executive, and judicial levels has helped defeat some of these label laws in the EU and US.
+We believe that GFI’s work at the legislative, executive, and judicial levels has helped defeat some of these label laws in the EU and US.
+GFI’s legal wins in 2023 and 2022 includes the narrowing of a Louisiana state law prohibiting companies from using meat-related terms on APs and a ruling declaring a similar Arkansas state law as unconstitutional.

 Examining the assumptions behind the GFI theory of change